Skip to Content

 Emily coordinates and teaches the Paediatric Dysphagia & Feeding Disorders Course to final year Bachleor of Speech -Language Therapy (Honours) students in Semester One at the Auckland campus.
 In 2016 she completed her Master's thesis- Factors contributing to paediatric tube feeding dependency.
 The Speech Language Therapist's perspective.

 Emily has been a Speech -Language Therapist for almost 20 years and has specialsied in the area of infant and paediatic feeding and swallowing dificulties for the last 16 years.
 In 2012 Emily joined Massey University as a Clinical Educator for the Bachelor of Speech-Language Therapy (Honours) Programme.
 She coordinates the ACTIVEating clinic in conjunction with the Nutrition and Dietetics department in The College of Health.
-Emily completed her Masters of Speech-Language Therapy in 2016; her project focused on the factors contributing to paediatric tube feeding dependence in New Zealand.
+Emily completed her Masters of Speech-Language Therapy in 2016; her project focused on the factors contributing to paediatric tube feeding dependency in New Zealand.

 Field of research codes